davirpp/davirpp/README.md

 Hey 👋,

 I am a studying Data Science and Artificial Intelligence at Federal University of Paraiba.
-I am interested in all fields of Artificial Intelligence, Data Science and in love with Python.
+Interested in all fields of Artificial Intelligence, Data Science and in love with Python.

 ## 📫 Get in touch
 [![Outlook](https://imgur.com/ffeGI3B.png)](mailto:davirpp@hotmail.com) &ensp;